jcoglan/vault/README.markdown

     $ vault google -p -r 2

-## Using your private key
+## Using your SSH private key

-Instead of a simple passphrase, `vault` can use a value signed using your private key as its input.
+Instead of a simple passphrase, `vault` can use a value signed using your SSH private key as its input.
 Use the `--key` or `-k` option:

     $ vault twitter -k